percona/k8spsmdb-docs/docs/RN/Kubernetes-Operator-for-PSMONGODB-RN1.15.0.md

 ## Release Highlights

-* [Physical backups](../backups.md#physical) now support point-in-time restore (PITR), following the same PITR configuration options which were previously available for logical backups only
+### Physical Backups now support Point-in-time Recovery (in tech preview)

+In the previous [1.14.0 release](Kubernetes-Operator-for-PSMONGODB-RN1.14.0.md) we added support for [Physical Backups and Restores](../backups.md#physical) to significantly reduce Recovery Time Objective ([RTO](https://www.percona.com/blog/backups-and-disaster-recovery/#:~:text=Recovery%20time%20objective%20(RTO)%20is,afford%20to%20lose%20after%20recovery).)), especially for big data sets.
+But the problem with losing data between backups - in other words Recovery Point Objective (RPO) - for physical backups was not solved.
+With this release users can greatly reduce RPO by leveraging the Point-in-time Recovery feature in the Operators.
+Under the hood we store logical oplogs along with physical backups into the object storage.
+Read more about this feature in our [documentation](https://docs.percona.com/percona-operator-for-mongodb/backups.html).

-*  The Operator now [supports](../backups-encryption.md) backups Server Side Encryption with AWS KMS
+### Encrypted backups with Server Side Encryption (SSE)

+Backups stored on S3 compatible storage [can now be encrypted](../backups-encryption.md) with Server Side Encryption (SSE) to pass certain compliance or security requirements.
+Users can leverage integration with AWS KMS or just encrypt/decrypt backups with AES-256 encryption algorithm.
+It is important to remember that Operator does not store keys and users can choose which key storage to use.

 ## New Features

 * {{ k8spsmdbjira(227) }} The new `topologySpreadConstraints` Custom Resource option allows to use [Pod Topology Spread Constraints](https://kubernetes.io/docs/concepts/workloads/pods/pod-topology-spread-constraints/#spread-constraints-for-pods) to achieve even distribution of Pods across the Kubernetes cluster

-* {{ k8spsmdbjira(792) }} and {{ k8spsmdbjira(974) }} The new "sleep infinity" mode available for replset and config server containers allows [examining them without starting mongod](https://docs.percona.com/percona-operator-for-mongodb/debug-shell.html#sleep)
+* {{ k8spsmdbjira(792) }} and {{ k8spsmdbjira(974) }} The new "sleep infinity" mode available for replset and config server containers allows [running the Pod without starting mongod](../debug-shell.md#avoid-the-restart-on-fail-loop-for-percona-server-for-mongodb-containers) useful to examine a problematic Pod that is constantly restarting

-* {{ k8spsmdbjira(801) }} It is now possible to delete a backup with its PITR data on retention period or with `delete-backup` finalizer is as opposite to previous behavior when PiTR files were not deleted during the psmdb-backup deletion
+* {{ k8spsmdbjira(801) }} It is now possible to delete a backup with its PITR data on retention period or with `delete-backup` finalizer (there were no PITR files deletion in previous versions )

-* {{ k8spsmdbjira(926) }} Point-in-time recovery is now supported with physical backups
+* {{ k8spsmdbjira(926) }} Point-in-time recovery is now supported with physical backups to significantly reduce Recovery Point Objective (RPO)

-* {{ k8spsmdbjira(961) }} The new `sharding.balancer.enabled` Custom Resource option allows to disable Load Balancer on a managed cluster
+* {{ k8spsmdbjira(961) }} The new `sharding.balancer.enabled` Custom Resource option allows to disable Load Balancer on a cross-site replication managed cluster

 ## Improvements